kaigaicareerlog/kaigai-career-log-web/docs/AUTO_URL_FINDER.md

 1. Searches for the episode on Spotify and finds its URL
 2. Searches for the episode on YouTube and finds its URL
+3. Searches for the episode on Apple Podcasts and finds its URL (no API key needed!)
-3. Updates the `episodes.json` file with the discovered URLs
+4. Updates the `episodes.json` file with the discovered URLs

 This automation eliminates the manual work of finding and adding URLs for new episodes.